 A uniquely Scottish structure, it has seen use as a pottery kiln, a shelter for cattle raiders and a home for “a respectable looking family” over the centuries.

-The broch’s stunning location, with views towards Loch Roag and the Atlantic Ocean beyond, makes for a truly memorable walk.
+There’s no interior access at the moment due to conservation work, but the broch’s stunning location, with views towards Loch Roag and the Atlantic Ocean beyond, makes for a truly memorable walk.

 Undoubtedly one of the most photograph-able castles in the land, Kilchurn was the powerbase of the Campbells of Glenorchy since the mid-1400s.